 Shropshire Council sees Craven Arms as a key strategic Market Town on the A49 and in spring 2021 published its intention to invest £4.5m to expand the business park, create a food park, and improve the infrastructure (Broadband and 5G).
-Whilst there are significant pockets of deprivation within Craven Arms, it is also seen as a commuter town for people working in Shrewsbury, Wolverhampton, and Hereford.
+There are significant pockets of deprivation within Craven Arms, but it is also seen as a commuter town for people working in Shrewsbury, Wolverhampton, and Hereford.
 The majority of the new housing is large family-sized accommodation emphasising the need to reach out to families and young people.
+There is a Traveller site on the outskirts of the town.